MarioRashadHUB/BMW-Price-Analysis/README.md

-## This scraper will scrape all new listings of 2006 - 2011 BMW 335i's
+## This scraper will scrape all new listings of 2006 - 2011 BMW's from truecar.com